Endodontics

 Skallevold HE, Rokaya D, Khurshid Z, Zafar MS. Bioactive Glass Applications in Dentistry.
 Int J Mol Sci.
 2019 Nov 27;20(23):5960. doi: 10.3390/ijms20235960.
 PMID: 31783484; PMCID: PMC6928922

-Bond Strength with Dentoclude™ F in restorations
+Bond Strength with DentoClude™ F in restorations

-Bond Strength with Dentoclude™ F in restorations
+Bond Strength with DentoClude™ F in restorations

 In-vitro study demonstrated that Bioactive glass (less than .5 micron) added to the resin-dentin bonded interface that previously has been shown to reduce mico-leakage does not decrease the bond strength.
 Indeed, it showed superior bond strength compared to the control by three times.
 No adhesive failure were observed in Cumberland studies to date.